ebrelsford/Leaflet.loading/README.md

 Leaflet.loading is only tested on Leaflet version 0.6 or greater.
 It will almost certainly not work with older versions of Leaflet.

 Include `Control.Loading.js` and `Control.Loading.css`, then create a map with `loadingControl: true` in its options.

-By default, Leaflet.loading expects an image. `Control.Loading.css` contains a start in this direction.
+By default, Leaflet.loading includes a base64-encoded animagted loading image in `Control.Loading.css`.
+You can customize this by changing `background-image` for the selector `.leaflet-control-loading`.
 The simplest case would be adding a 16 x 16 loading gif in `.leaflet-control-loading`.

 You can also set `spinjs: true` in the options, and load [spin.js][] to use that instead of an image.
 A spin.js options object can be passed as the spin key when initializing the control.

 Whichever method you use, make sure you only use one.